shahpalak489/fileUploadProject/README.md

 2)
 --> User can upload a file with the required columns like cid, cname, share_price, share_price_dt and comments --> File format should be CSV or TXT.
---> When user clicks on upload button, on successful upload user can view uploaded data in 3rd section.
+--> When user clicks on upload button, on successful upload user can view uploaded data in below table.
 --> There are multiple validations implemented.
 --> if uploaded file doesn’t meet required criteria user will see toast with error message.